leoncik/CompoSearch/README.md

 # CompoSearch

-About A full-stack search app made with Angular and Express.
+A full-stack search app made with Angular and Express.

 ## Table of contents